mpickering/eventlog2html/docs/index.md

 <div class="alert alert-info" role="alert">

-The `-l-au` suffix will result in a significantly smaller eventlog as it will not include thread events.
+The `-l-agu` suffix will result in a significantly smaller eventlog as it will not include thread events.
 This makes a big difference for multi-threaded applications.